 Operators

-Type constraints: If a key’s data type doesn’t match the operator (e.g., using
+Type constraints: If a key’s data type doesn’t match the operator (for example, using

 > on a string), the condition will always evaluate to false.Values